Easy Knorr Mexican Rice Recipe

 pinit

-Growing up in south Texas, Mexican rice was a staple in most of our meals.
-In fact, my mom’s rice was so popular among my extended family that she was constantly asked to prepare it for any get-together – birthdays, Easter, even as a side to Thanksgiving turkey!
-My mom’s Mexican rice recipe was more authentic, opting for fresh vegetables (onions, tomatoes, celery) instead of Knorr granulated spices.
+My mom’s Mexican rice recipe is more authentic, opting for fresh vegetables (onions, tomatoes, celery) instead of the Knorr tomato bouillon.
 So, I recognize that there are many variations and substitutions for Mexican rice.
 This is just one way to make this popular dish by using shelf-stable ingredients already in your pantry!

 • Quick and Easy – This may not be the freshest or most authentic Mexican rice recipe, but it is quick, easy and uses ingredients you likely already have in your kitchen, such as Knorr granulated bouillon or cubes.